Code-Era/expense-tracker-microservices/README.md

 #  Expense Tracker Microservices

-# Overview
+## Overview
-This project is a microservices-based Expense Tracker application built with Spring Boot.
+This project is a **microservices-based Expense Tracker application** built using **Spring Boot**.
-It allows users to manage expenses, categories, finances, and sends notifications, with authentication & service discovery.
+It allows users to manage their expenses, categories, and financial summaries, while also providing authentication, API gateway routing, and asynchronous notifications via Kafka.

 # Microservices Architecture
 The system is divided into 6 main services: